-- The Principal - 4 teacher representatives selected by teachers at the Charter School - 1 other school personnel selected by peers at the Charter School - 3 parents of students attending the Charter School selected by such parents - 3 students selected by students attending the Charter School
+- The Principal - 3 teacher representatives selected by teachers at the Charter School - 1 other school personnel selected by peers at the Charter School - 5 parents of students attending the Charter School selected by such parents or community members

-The SSC meets at least four times a year and makes recommendations and participates in a shared decision-making process regarding matters of interest to families and teachers, including budget priorities, approval of Title I budget, resource allocation, school events/activities and fundraising at the local school level.
+The SSC meets at least four times a year, and makes recommendations and participates in a shared decision-making process regarding matters of interest to families and teachers, including budget priorities, approval of Title I budget, resource allocation, school events/activities and fundraising at the local school level.
 The SSC also develops and approves Single Plan for Student Achievement, recommends it to the Board for implementation, and evaluates its effectiveness annually.